nima-m-git/grocery-inventory/README.md

 npm start development server
 `$ DEBUG=grovery-inventory:* npm start`

-Mongo DB source can be set as DEV_DB config variable for development, or MONGODB_URI for production
+Mongo DB source can be set as DEV_DB environmental variable for development, or MONGODB_URI for production

 ## Usage

 Registered users can create inventory items.
 Administrators can modify existing inventory items.
-Adminstrative status can be granted by entering code set as ADMIN_CODE config variable
+Adminstrative status can be granted by entering code set as ADMIN_CODE environmental variable

 ## Authors